uqcybersquad/constitution/constitution.md

 ## Part Nine: Equity Officers

 **9a.** The Squad shall hold elections for two Equity Officers at the Annual General Meeting.
-- **a.a)** At least one Equity Officer must identify as either female or non-binary.
+- **9a.i.** At least one Equity Officer must identify as either female or non-binary.

 **9b.** A casual vacancy shall exist in the role of Equity Officer if at any point:
-- **b.a)** There are no Equity Officers
+- **9b.i.** There are no Equity Officers
-- **b.b)** There is no Equity Officer who identifies as a woman or non-binary.
+- **9b.ii.** There is no Equity Officer who identifies as a woman or non-binary.

 **9c.** A casual vacancy in the role of Equity Officer must be filled by a vote of the general membership as soon as is permitted by the Constitution.

 **9d.** Where a casual vacancy exists as defined by b) above, a person validly elected does not vacate their position.
-- **d.a)** For the avoidance of doubt, if the Annual General Meeting concludes with only one man elected as Equity Officer, then that man continues as Equity Officer, and nominations must be sought for an additional Equity Officer.
+- **9d.i.** For the avoidance of doubt, if the Annual General Meeting concludes with only one man elected as Equity Officer, then that man continues as Equity Officer, and nominations must be sought for an additional Equity Officer.

 **9e.** The Equity Officers shall report to the Management Committee on issues affecting equity, diversity, and inclusion.

 **9f.** The Equity Officers shall create, lead, advocate for and advertise for more diversity on CTF teams, and/or more diversity-focused CTF teams within the Squad and in the CTF community at large.

 **9g.** The Equity Officers shall be responsible for keeping events safe by:
-- **g.a)** Ensuring there will be an attendee who can assist any member who feels unsafe or experiences any incident
+- **9g.i.** Ensuring there will be an attendee who can assist any member who feels unsafe or experiences any incident
-- **g.b)** Ensuring that all members know how to contact this member during events
+- **9g.ii.** Ensuring that all members know how to contact this member during events
-- **g.c)** Excluding from events any person who makes a member unsafe or feel unsafe.
+- **9g.iii.** Excluding from events any person who makes a member unsafe or feel unsafe.
-  - **g.c.1.** In the case of a member this shall be temporary, pending management committee decision under Section 5.
+  - **9g.iii.1.** In the case of a member this shall be temporary, pending management committee decision under Section 5.
-- **g.d)** Reporting any such exclusions to the UQ Union and the Management Committee
+- **9g.iv.** Reporting any such exclusions to the UQ Union and the Management Committee
-- **g.e)** Advocating for and supporting victims during and after any incident that occurs
+- **9g.v.** Advocating for and supporting victims during and after any incident that occurs

 **9h.** The Equity Officers shall be responsible for making competition teams inclusive by:
-- **h.a)** Making competitors aware that they do not have to share a team with people they don’t feel comfortable sharing a team with
+- **9h.i.** Making competitors aware that they do not have to share a team with people they don’t feel comfortable sharing a team with
-- **h.b)** Taking reports from competitors or members of the Management Committee or any subcommittee about any other persons that they don’t feel comfortable sharing a team with
+- **9h.ii.** Taking reports from competitors or members of the Management Committee or any subcommittee about any other persons that they don’t feel comfortable sharing a team with
-- **h.c)** Ensuring that no competitor is placed on a team with someone they don’t feel comfortable sharing a team with.
+- **9h.iii.** Ensuring that no competitor is placed on a team with someone they don’t feel comfortable sharing a team with.
-- **h.d)** Whenever reasonably possible, Whenever reasonably possible, ensuring that the top-performing team nominated to enter any competition includes at least one woman
+- **9h.iv.** Whenever reasonably possible, Whenever reasonably possible, ensuring that the top-performing team nominated to enter any competition includes at least one woman
-  - **h.d.1.** ‘Reasonably’ in this case refers to the nature of the competition.
+  - **9h.iv.1.** ‘Reasonably’ in this case refers to the nature of the competition.
 This is  solely at the discretion of the Equity Officers.
-- **h.e)** Ensuring that people of diverse backgrounds and genders and genders are given access and opportunities to training to support their appointment to top-performing teams.
+- **9h.v.** Ensuring that people of diverse backgrounds and genders and genders are given access and opportunities to training to support their appointment to top-performing teams.

 **9i.** Equitable conduct on Committees
-- **i.a)** Committee members are required to uphold the values of equity, diversity diversity, and inclusion.
+- **9i.i.** Committee members are required to uphold the values of equity, diversity diversity, and inclusion.
-- **i.b)** A decision by any committee is invalid if it creates or is likely to create inequitable conditions for marginalised persons in the Squad.
+- **9i.ii.** A decision by any committee is invalid if it creates or is likely to create inequitable conditions for marginalised persons in the Squad.
-- **i.c)** Where a member of any Squad committee acts in a racist, sexist or otherwise derogatory manner, or acts in any way that similarly lowers the reputation of the Squad, the Equity officer may exclude that person from the relevant committee.
+- **9i.iii.** Where a member of any Squad committee acts in a racist, sexist or otherwise derogatory manner, or acts in any way that similarly lowers the reputation of the Squad, the Equity officer may exclude that person from the relevant committee.
-- **i.d)** If a committee member affected by the previous clause is the President, Secretary, or Treasurer, the Management Committee must meet to decide the tenability of the member's elected position.
+- **9i.iv.** If a committee member affected by the previous clause is the President, Secretary, or Treasurer, the Management Committee must meet to decide the tenability of the member's elected position.
-- **i.e)** Any such decision by the Management Committee may be appealed to the UQU Clubs and Societies Committee.
+- **9i.v.** Any such decision by the Management Committee may be appealed to the UQU Clubs and Societies Committee.

 **9j.** Definitions:
-- **j.a)** The “top-performing team” is any team that is named such that it identifies them as the Squad’s best players, including words like “Team A” or similar
+- **9j.i.** The “top-performing team” is any team that is named such that it identifies them as the Squad’s best players, including words like “Team A” or similar

 ## Part Ten: Resignation or removal from office of member of Management Committee